perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 1) The `read` on line 10 reads in up to 24 bytes, exactly the size of `songs[i].song_file_path`.
 This means that if the user gives a filepath that is 24 bytes long, no null byte will be appended on the end.
 In each song struct, `songs[i].song_file_path`resides directly above `songs[i].fd` which brings me to 2).

 2) The file descriptor being saved in the struct is already suspicious, and now looks even more so.
 The first three fds for a Linux process, fd = 0, 1, 2 will (unless otherwise specified) be assigned to stdin, stdout and stderr.
 So when `open` is called, it will assign a new fd to the file it's opening, beginning with fd = 3.
 Every time a song is imported a new fd is open, and won't get closed until the user chooses to remove the song.
 That means that were the user to import, say, 44 songs, `songs[43].fd = 46`.
-Or, translated into ascii:
+Or, translated into ASCII is a `.`:
 ```
 ➜  python3
 >>> chr(46)
 '.'
 ```
-If I import a song path of 24 bytes on my 44th import, and my song path contains no '.', then strtok will overwrite the song's file descriptor with a nullbyte, i.e. `songs[43].fd = 0`.
+If I import a song path of 24 bytes on my 44th import, and my song path contains no `.` character, then strtok will overwrite the song's file descriptor with a nullbyte, i.e. `songs[43].fd = 0`.
 A songs file descriptor gets read from when a song is played (we'll see this when we look at the `play_song` function, which means that if I were to play the 44th song, the program would take in input from stdin!

 What can we do with this behavior?
 First we need to put on [Woman](https://www.youtube.com/watch?v=lXyA4MXKIKo) by Ke$ha.
 Next we look at where the fd gets read from, which is in `play_song` (Option 3).